 To find an address and display its information, complete the following steps:

 - On the Map tab, in the Inquiry group, click the Locate drop-down menu.

 The Address Locator tool overlay window appears in the upper left of the view.

 - From the locator selection drop-down menu, choose the locator you want to use to identify locations on the map.

-The ArcGIS Online World Geocoding Service is not supported in this tool.
+The ArcGIS World Geocoding Service is not supported in this tool.

-A pop-up appears that displays the information for the address or place closest to the location that you left-clicked.
-A crosshair showing where you clicked and a pin showing the location it matched are also displayed on screen.
+A pop-up appears that displays the information for the address or place closest to the location that you clicked.
+Crosshairs showing where you clicked and a pin showing the location it matched are also displayed on the screen.